awslabs/data-solutions-framework-on-aws/framework/API.md

 ---

-### SparkRuntimeServerless <a name="SparkRuntimeServerless" id="@adsf/framework.SparkRuntimeServerless"></a>
+### SparkEmrServerlessRuntime <a name="SparkEmrServerlessRuntime" id="@adsf/framework.SparkEmrServerlessRuntime"></a>

-A construct to create a Spark EMR Serverless Application   The construct takes as props {@link SparkRuntimeServerlessProps}   The construct offers method to create execution role for EMR Serverless   The construct offers a method to allow an IAM role to call the `StartJobRun` and monitor the status of the job.
+A construct to create a Spark EMR Serverless Application   The construct takes as props {@link SparkEmrServerlessRuntimeProps}   The construct offers method to create execution role for EMR Serverless   The construct offers a method to allow an IAM role to call the `StartJobRun` and monitor the status of the job.

 *Example*